 If history is any guide, every time we see this kind of monetary policy divergence between the BoJ and the Fed, the Yen depreciates at least 10% against the Dollar.

-2. Bullish Japanese (and Global) Equity Markets = Weaker Yen
+2. Bullish Japanese Equity Market = Weaker Yen

 Yen's safe haven status: When panic moves across the world like during the March 2020 Covid-19 market crash, there are only a few places to take shelter.
 These are referred to as “safe havens”.
 Because traders and investors know to seek refuge in these places, they can quickly become very crowded.
 The increased demand therefore often sends their values soaring.